modernish/modernish/README.md

   This is a bug making `use safe` less convenient to work with, as this sets the `-C` (`-o noclobber`) option to reduce accidental overwriting of files.
   The `safe` module requies an explicit override to tolerate this bug.
+* `BUG_ARITHINIT`: In dash 0.5.9.1, using unset or empty variables in arithmetic expressions causes the shell to error out with an "Illegal number" error.
+Instead, according to POSIX, it should take them as a value of zero.
+  Yash (at least up to 2.44) also has a variant of this bug: it is only triggered in a simple arithmetic expression containing a single variable name without operators.
+The bug causes yash to exit silently with status 2.
 * `BUG_ARITHTYPE`: In zsh, arithmetic assignments (using `let`, `$(( ))`,
   etc.) on unset variables assign a numerical/arithmetic type to a variable, causing subsequent normal variable assignments to be interpreted as